sharjeel-siddiqui12/intro-to-JWT/Readme.md

 # Introduction to JWT

-This project gives the overview of implementation of JSON Web Tokens (JWT) for authentication and the use of Context API for state management in a React application.
+This project gives the basics of implementation of JSON Web Tokens (JWT) for authentication and the use of Context API for state management in a React application.

 ## Table of Contents
 - [Introduction](#introduction)